linetonthat/appstore_scraping/README.md

 Basically, Scrapy allows for gently scraping the web, which is what I'm intended here, by creating spiders and sending them out to crawl the app stores.

 ---
-## So far: Learned about:
+## So far:
+* Learned about how to use Scrapy:
     *  How to navigate html responses using css attributes.
         - How to deal with multiple classes in css tags to access the right level of data
     *  How to "translate" unicode text with '\r\n\t' and leading and trailing whitespaces
         - Used the .translate() function with the following dictionary: trans_table = {ord(c): None for c in u'\r\n\t'}
         - Used the .strip() function to get rid of leading and trailing whitespaces
     * Understand dynamic requests: when the URL has a '#', the server does not care about what's after this symbol.
 The client (web browser) deals with it.
 Then, I went to the Developer's tools to find out where I could identify the "real" url I would need for scraping.
 Learned about cURL!
         - How to transform the cURL of into a request that can be handled by Scrapy (done manually at first, and discovered it can also be done using https://michael-shub.github.io/curl2scrapy/: thank you!!)
     * How to build a spider where the requests have headers and deal with responses in JSON format
         - How to easily visualize the tree structure of a JSON format (thanks to: https://jsonformatter.org/json-viewer)
         - How to decode parameters from a URL in order to tidy up the code (thanks to: https://meyerweb.com/eric/tools/dencoder/)
     * How to configure the settings of my spiders to ensure gentle scraping (prior to this step, I've been selecting on purpose pages with limited amount of data to scrape) :
         - Followed the guidance from Scrapy blog (https://blog.scrapinghub.com/2016/08/25/how-to-crawl-the-web-politely-with-scrapy) and updated my settings.
+* Built a spider to collect reviews for a specific app (app id and app name are required)
+    - Understood how reviews are loaded, and how to reproduce this loading using a spider.
+Reviews are loaded 10 by 10 when scrolling down in the web browser.
+Found a third url to use.
+This url is specific to reviews, and it's the best url to use for review scraping!
+    - Looped on the review pages to define the scraping requests.
+    - Checked what's the best way to collect data from fields that do not exist for all items (e.g. response from the developer): Used handling exceptions (KeyError).

 ---
 ## On-going activities:

+* Focus on a given app and investigate how to automate data extraction from scraped text reviews
 * Identify relevant apps (so far, couldn't find an app search menu outside the appstore app...)
     - Not sure, it could be automated, after reading robots.txt from Google store and App store, since I've read "Disallow: /store/search*" and "Disallow: /work/search".
 Need to check on that!
     - Read about factors that most affect app ranking in the appstore (https://www.mobiloud.com/blog/factors-really-impact-app-store-ranking/): app's title, targeted keywords, number of downloads, and user ratings.
 I'm surprised that usage is not part of these factors.
 Should maybe check other resources.
 Need to do the same for the Play store: Should start with: https://thementalclub.com/rank-app-play-store-ranking-algorithm-26708.
-* Build two distinct spiders:
-    1. One to collect app features and description across a range of apps (using landing page to incude app ranking in its category, html response)
+* Build a spider to collect app features and description across a range of apps (using landing page to incude app ranking in its category, html response)
-    2. One to collect reviews for a specific app (using json response for full reviews):
-        - Understand how reviews are loaded, and how to reproduce this loading using a spider.
-Reviews are loaded 10 by 10 when scrolling down in the web browser.
-Found a third url to use, as it's specific to reviews:
-        - Loop on the review pages, until there is no more reviews to scrape (the more reviews, the better :-0)
-        - Check how to collect data from fields that do not exist for all items (e.g. response from the developer): Used handling exceptions.

 ---
 ## Next steps:

 * Investigate "live" apps: Are apps still maintained?
 Downloaded?
 * Have a look at the review texts (strange feeling when reading some of them)
-* Investigate how to automate data extraction from text reviews
+* (Check if a request is successful or not to build start_urls)